Although air purifiers are not new technology, their popularity has started to boom within the last few years.

 They also wonder if air purifiers are responsible for common health issues like headaches, coughs, nosebleeds, and sore throats.

-If you’re one of those people who is questioning those types of things, then you’ve landed on in the right page.
+If you’re one of those people who is questioning those types of things, then you’ve landed on the right page.

 In this post, we’ll address each concern individually so you can get a better understanding of the impact air purifiers have on your health.